Last updated on April 5th, 2022 at 01:54 am

 Renewable Energy Source

-As the name “renewable” suggests, solar energy is continually replenished and is present everywhere in virtually unlimited supplies.
+Solar energy is continually replenished and is present everywhere in unlimited supplies.

 You do not need to pay for solar energy.